 - Review contracts and understand which vendors will best meet the new needs of the business

 - Evaluate security systems and infrastructure health, avoiding unforeseen delays and expenses

 - Consider operational staffing to best resource the combined entity

-There are many decisions to be made when combining staff as part of a merger or acquisition, and staffing can be very personal and charged with emotion.
+There are many decisions to be made when combining staff as part of a bank M&A transaction, and staffing can be very personal and charged with emotion.
 Choosing the best candidates requires evaluating whether the incumbents of the acquiring bank maintain their standing by default, or if the combined entity will choose the best candidates from each bank.
 In either situation, Hartman can help leadership:

 - Identify necessary staffing for the larger organization to scale and grow

 - Determine which employees are the permanent selections

 - Explore retention and stay bonuses to keep employees motivated and focused on the necessary tasks

 Like staff selection, leadership at the combined entity must evaluate what vendors will make up the ultimate support mix.
 Hartman can help determine whether vendors have the scale to support the larger organization, work on any geographical issues for serving a larger footprint, and ensure pricing is scalable for the larger entity.

 There are important considerations when determining which systems the combined entity will use in daily operations.
 Questions for bank leaders to answer include: